 You may want others to understand what you're going through, but you might feel:

-If this is the case, you might find it helpful to show our pages on supporting someone else with suicidal feelings to someone you trust.
+If you feel like this, you might find it helpful to show our pages on supporting someone else with suicidal feelings to someone you trust.
 This can be a good way of starting the conversation and can give them suggestions of how they can help you.

 "Sharing that I felt suicidal with close friends, although scary as I worried they'd be angry, has helped me in subsequent black times.
 They said they'd hate to lose me having not been given the chance to help."